benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   caption:"Sunrise at Langland"
   alt-text:"Waves on a sandy shoreline.
 Sunrise behind the headland in the distance is reflecting orange in the wet sand."
 %}

+Very popular beach, lined with beach huts.
+Good surf.
+Has a cafe, restaurant, shop, tennis courts and lots of parking.
+Can be hard to find a space when it's busy though.

+Possible to spot seals on the coastal path around to Caswell.

 - Date: 9 October 2022
 - Location: [Langland Bay on Open Street Map](https://www.openstreetmap.org/#map=17/51.56680/-4.01322)